elipapa/elipapa.github.io/_posts/2014-12-19-ruby_openssl_eerror.md

 ---
 layout: post
-title: "What is the fastest way to find duplicate pictures?"
+title: "fix ruby and bundler after upgrading openssl"
-date: 2015-02-19 13:01
+date: 2014-12-19 13:01
-comments: true
-categories: setup
+categories: stackoverflow
 ---

 I had trouble running [bundler](http://bundler.io) on this blog because of a ruby error.
 Though I am not sure what I have broken for this to occur, it appears that ruby could not find openssl libraries anymore.
 A quick search on [stack overflow](http://stackoverflow.com/questions/25492787/ruby-bundle-symbol-not-found-sslv2-client-method-loaderror) pointed me on the [right direction](https://github.com/sstephenson/rbenv/issues/610).
 Apparently upgrading openssl via homebrew breaks ruby dependencies.
 What I had to do was to install another ruby version with my ruby manager of choice ([rbenv](https://github.com/sstephenson/rbenv)):